Video-o3: Native Interleaved Clue Seeking for Long Video Multi-Hop Reasoning

 \subsection{Performance in Video QA}

-We conduct a rigorous evaluation of {\methodname} across a comprehensive suite of long video understanding~\cite{fu2025videomme,zhou2025mlvu,wang2025lvbench,wu2024longvideobench} and reasoning benchmarks~\cite{hu2025videommmu,zhao2025mmvu,cheng2025videoholmes}.
+We conduct a rigorous evaluation of {\methodname} across a comprehensive suite of long video understanding~\cite{fu2025videomme,zhou2025mlvu,wang2025lvbench,wu2024longvideobench} and reasoning benchmarks~\cite{hu2025videommmu,zhao2025mmvu,cheng2025videoholmes,zhu2025mmr-v}.
 The detailed quantitative results are summarized in Table~\ref{tab:Benchmark_general}.

-\textbf{Long-Form Video Understanding.} On VideoMME, our RL-only variant achieves an accuracy of 66.1\%, surpassing the leading competitor VideoZoomer (65.2\%).
+\textbf{Long Video Understanding.} On VideoMME, our RL-only variant achieves an accuracy of 66.1\%, surpassing the leading competitor VideoZoomer (64.6\%).
 This performance is further elevated to 66.5\% following SFT cold-start initialization.
 Notably, {\methodname} exhibits superior capability on benchmarks necessitating precise observation of local details, such as MLVU, LVBench, and LongVideoBench.
 Even without SFT, the RL-trained model outperforms existing native tool-use methods by a substantial margin, securing accuracies of 71.9\%, 47.5\%, and 59.3\%, respectively.
 The integration of SFT further solidifies this dominance, attesting to {\methodname}'s robust capacity for long-context perception.

 \textbf{Video Reasoning.} {\methodname} demonstrates exceptional proficiency in the domain of complex reasoning.
 On VideoMMMU, a benchmark designed to assess multidisciplinary reasoning, the RL-only model achieves a commendable 50.0\%, which further improves to 51.7\% with SFT initialization.
 The model's capability is particularly evident on Video-Holmes, a dataset demanding intricate multi-hop clue inference.
 Here, even the RL-only baseline attains a robust 46.1\%, while the SFT-enhanced variant refines this to 46.5\%.
+On MMR-V, which requires reasoning over implicit visual evidence beyond textual priors, {\methodname} improves over Qwen2.5-VL from 32.4\% to 44.7\%.
 These results underscore the efficacy of {\methodname} in disentangling and deducing complex multi-hop visual evidence.